-Installation Considerations
+Installation Installation Considerations

-The D-Link DAP-2690 lets you access your network, using a wireless connection, from virtually anywhere within its operating range.
+The D-Link wireless device lets you access your network using a wireless connection from virtually anywhere within the operating range of your wireless network.
 Keep in mind, however, that the number, thickness and location of walls, ceilings, or other objects that the wireless signals must pass through, may limit the range.
 Typical ranges vary depending on the types of materials and background RF (radio frequency) noise in your home or business.
 The key to maximizing wireless range is to follow these basic guidelines:

-- 1 Keep the number of walls and ceilings between the DAP-2690 and other network devices to a minimum each wall or ceiling can reduce your DAP-2690's range by 3-90 feet (1-30 meters).
-Position your devices so that the number of walls or ceilings is minimized. - 2 Be aware of the direct line between network devices.
-A wall that is 1.5 feet thick (0.5 meters), at a 45-degree angle appears to be almost 3 feet (1 meter) thick.
-At a 2-degree angle, the wall appears to be over 42 feet (14 meters) thick!
-Position your devices so that the signal will travel straight through a wall or ceiling instead of at an angle for better reception. - 3 Building materials can impede the wireless signal a solid metal door or aluminum studs can have a negative effect on range.
-Try to position wireless devices and computers with wireless adapters so that the signal passes through drywall or open doorways, and not through other materials. - 4 Keep your product away at least 3-6 feet or 1-2 meters from electrical devices or appliances that generate RF noise. - If you are using 2.4 GHz cordless phones or X-10 (wireless products such as ceiling fans, lights, and home security systems), your wireless connection may degrade dramatically or drop completely.
-Make sure your 2.4 GHz phone base is as far away from your wireless devices as possible.
-The base transmits a signal even when the phone is not in use.
+- 1. Keep the number of walls and ceilings between the D-Link device and other network devices to a minimum each wall or ceiling can reduce your adapter's range from 3-90 feet (1-30 meters.)
+Position your devices so that the number of walls or ceilings is minimized. - 2.
+Be aware of the direct line between network devices.
+A wall that is 1.5 feet thick (.5 meters), at a 45-degree angle appears to be almost 3 feet (1 meter) thick.
+At a 2-degree angle it looks over 42 feet (14 meters) thick!
+Position devices so that the signal will travel straight through a wall or ceiling (instead of at an angle) for better reception. - 3.
+Building Materials make a difference.
+A solid metal door or aluminum studs may have a negative effect on range.
+Try to position access points, wireless routers, and computers so that the signal passes through drywall or open doorways.
+Materials and objects such as glass, steel, metal, walls with insulation, water (fish tanks), mirrors, file cabinets, brick, and concrete will degrade your wireless signal. - 4.
+Keep your product away (at least 3-6 feet or 1-2 meters) from electrical devices or appliances that generate RF noise. - 5.
+If you are using 2.4GHz cordless phones or X-10 (wireless products such as ceiling fans, lights, and home security systems), your wireless connection may degrade dramatically or drop completely.
+Make sure your 2.4GHz phone base is as far away from your wireless devices as possible.
+The base transmits a signal even if the phone in not in use.